Wrist osteoarthritis: Treatment

-Post-traumatic wrist osteoarthritis can be treated conservatively or with a surgical intervention.
-In many patients, a conservative (non-surgical) approach is sufficient.
-Because osteoarthritis is progressive and symptoms may get worse, surgical treatment is advised in any stage.
+Post-traumatic wrist osteoarthritis can be accommodated.
+A wrist splint, ice, acetaminophen, and NSAIDs may alleviate symptoms.
+Surgery to change the wrist anatomy to attempt to alleviate pain is an option.

 Stage I

 For stage I, normally, nonsurgical treatment is sufficient.
-This type of therapy includes the use of splint or cast immobilization, injections of corticosteroid in the pain causing joints and the use of a systemic non-steroidal anti-inflammatory drug to reduce pain and improve the functional use of the affected joint.
-However, the amount of pain that can be suppressed by nonsurgical therapy is limited and with the progression of the wrist osteoarthritis surgical treatment is inevitable.
+Injections of corticosteroid may be considered.
+Keep in mind that corticosteroids provide, at best, temporary alleviation of discomfort.
+And corticosteroid injection harms cartilage.
+Since people with Stage 1 arthritis have good cartilage, one might be cautious with corticosteroid injection.

-In stage I surgical treatment often consists of neurectomy of the posterior interosseous nerve and is often combined with other procedures.
-In the case of a SLAC, the scapholunate ligament can be reconstructed in combination with a radial styloidectomy, in which the radial styloid is surgically removed from the distal radius.
-In the case of a SNAC, the scaphoid can be reconstructed by fixating the scaphoid with a screw or by placing a bone graft (Matti-Russe procedure) to increase the stability of the scaphoid.
+Surgical options for mild arthritis may include neurectomy of the anterior and posterior interosseous nerves, or radial styloidectomy, in which the radial styloid is surgically removed from the distal radius.

 Stage II

-In the treatment of stage II wrist osteoarthritis, there are two treatment options that have proved to be most successful.

-The first treatment option is proximal row carpectomy.
-During this surgical intervention the proximal row of the carpal bones is removed (scaphoid, lunate, triquetrum, pisiform).
+The surgical options for stage II and III wrist osteoarthritis are excision of some of the bones with or without fusion (arthrodesis) of the others.
+The idea is to try to alleviate pain while maintaining some wrist motion.

+One technique is to remove one row of carpal bones.
+The bones closer to the forearm (proximal) are removed: scaphoid, lunate, and triquetrum.
 It is important that the radioscaphocapitate ligament is left intact, because if the ligament is not preserved the capitate bone will translate to the ulnar side of the wrist and move away from the distal radius.

-The new formed joint between the capitate and the lunate fossa of the distal radius is not as congruent as the former scaphoid-lunate-radius joint, however the results of proximal row carpectomy are generally excellent.
-In patients older than 40 years proximal row carpectomy is preferred because these patients have a small chance of developing osteoarthritis in the new formed capitate-radial joint during their remaining life.
+The new articulation of the capitate with the lunate fossa of the distal radius is not as congruent as the former scaphoid-lunate-radius joint.
+This and other issues contribute to potential to develop arthritis over the years.
+In part based on these concerns, some surgeon prefer to maintain the lunate in patients younger than 40 years proximal row carpectomy.

-Patients younger than 40 years have a big chance to develop osteoarthritis in the radiocapitate joint.
-These patients have longer to live, therefore the incongruence of the joint will exist for a longer time.
-Thus, in this patient population four-corner arthrodesis is the treatment of first choice.
-The capitate, lunate, hamate and triquetrum are bounded together in this procedure and the scaphoid is excised.
+A surgery called four-corner arthrodesis is an option.
+The capitate, lunate, hamate and triquetrum are fused together in this procedure and the scaphoid is excised.
 Before the arthrodesis is executed, the lunate must be reduced out of DISI position.
 Because the radiolunate joint is typically preserved in stage II SLAC and SNAC wrists, this joint can be the only remaining joint of the proximal wrist.

 Both procedures are often combined with wrist denervation, as described in the text of treatment stage I.